Myth two – The Dividend and Personal Savings Allowances mean ISAs aren’t worth bothering with

 If you’re looking to transfer money you put into your ISA in a previous tax year, you don’t have to move it all.
 So for example, if you have £40,000 in a cash ISA and want to start investing, you could transfer some of it to an investment ISA and leave the rest in your cash ISA.

-However, if it’s money you’ve paid into your ISA during the current tax year, you’ll have to transfer the full amount.
+However, if it’s money you’ve paid into your investment ISA during the current tax year, you’ll have to transfer the full amount.

 Please bear in mind that this article is for general information purposes only.
 If you’re unsure, seek professional financial advice.